 The one you choose will depend on your overall marketing strategy.
-You may choose to run both campaigns at different times of year, for instance, based on traffic and engagement trends.
+You may choose to run both campaigns at different times of the year, for instance, based on traffic and engagement trends.

-For instance, the holiday season is ideal for large-scale sales, while off-season can be an ideal time to leverage your influencer’s following.
+For instance, the holiday season is ideal for large-scale sales, while the off-season can be an ideal time to leverage your influencer’s following.

 The takeaway here is that there is no formula or template that can fit every business.
 You need to decide which influencer marketing strategies work best for you.

 Regardless of what tactics you choose, you’ll need to measure your return on investment to ensure your campaigns and influencers are successful.